jdereg/json-io/README.md

     PRETTY_PRINT            // Force nicely formatted JSON output
                             // (See http://jsoneditoronline.org for example format)
     FIELD_SPECIFIERS        // Set to a Map<Class, List<String>> which is used to
                             // control which fields of a class are output.
+    FIELD_NAME_BLACK_LIST   // Set value to a Map<Class, List<String>> which will be used
+                            // to control which fields on a class are not output.
+Black
+                            // list has always priority to FIELD_SPECIFIERS
     ENUM_PUBLIC_ONLY        // If set, indicates that private variables of ENUMs are not
                             // serialized.
     WRITE_LONGS_AS_STRINGS  // If set, longs are written in quotes (Javascript safe).